Hiring in Spain

-- One day for relocating to a new residence
+- One day for moving to a new residence;

-- For tests and examinations prior to childbirth and training prior to adoption or fostering, (whatever time is needed where these events coincide with working hours)
+- For tests and examinations prior to childbirth, and training prior to adoption or fostering, whatever time is needed where this coincides with working hours;

-- For legal guardianship of a child under 12 or of a person with a disability, the employee is entitled to a reduction of the working day by between one-eighth and one-half.
+- For legal guardianship of a child under 12 or of a person with a disability, reduction of the working day by between one-eighth and one-half;

-- To fulfill public and personal obligations (jury duty, appearance in court, etc.), the employee will be granted as long as necessary to complete the obligation.
+- To fulfill public and personal obligations (jury duty, appearance in court, etc.), as long as necessary;

-- To perform trade union or workers’ representation duties, the time off will be established by law or collective agreement.
+- To perform trade union or workers’ representation duties, the time established by law or collective agreement.

-In all cases, in order to exercise their right to leave, workers must notify the employer in advance and provide proof of the reason for their absence.
+In all cases, to exercise their right to leave, workers must notify the employer in advance and provide proof of the reason for their absence.